Guidelines to Follow After Gastric Sleeve Surgery

 Most times patients who are in weight loss plateaus can quickly adjust their lifestyle to jump off the plateaus.
 Patients consuming too many carbohydrates can easily be stuck on a plateau.
-Minimizing carbohydrates will typically break the weight loss plateaus – try exchanging carbohydrates with protein and fiber, which will keep you feel fuller longer.
+Minimizing carbohydrates will typically break the weight loss plateaus – try exchanging carbohydrates with protein and fiber, which will keep you feeling fuller longer.

 If you’re undergoing a weight training program/exercise regime, you could be stuck on a weight plateau.
-However your plateau could be specious or not legitimate, muscle weighs more than fat and patients can easily mislead into believing their not losing fat when they are.
+However your plateau could be specious or not legitimate, muscle weighs more than fat and patients can easily mislead into believing they are not losing fat when they are.
 It’s important to look at your body to see how you’re improving.

 For the first 30 days, patients should not engage in strenuous activities including weight-lifting, running, or ab-crunches.
 We recommend that patients start by walking for 20 minutes for the first fourteen days after the surgery.
 After 15 days, patients can work up to 30-40 minutes of exercise per day.